twmilli/jekyll-site/_posts/2017-04-09-what-nick-gilson-can-teach-us-about-failure-and-innovation.md

 Despite the fact that Gilson has now become a success story, the majority of new businesses still fail.
 You have to be willing to put in the work despite knowing that the odds are against you.
 Nick started a business because he couldn't help but try out his ideas in his spare time.

 This kind of insane work ethic is only possible if you really love what you do.

+The odds of changing the world are against us everyday.
+It's on us to find something we love enough to overcome them.

 _______
 Thanks for reading, and thank you Nick for giving a sick talk!